Jimdo and Squarespace, being two of the most popular DIY website building platforms, might look alike, as they attempt to achieve the same goals.

 Jimdo.
-Jimdo offers neat, professional-looking templates that are optimized for mobile/tablet viewing from the start.
+Jimdo offers over 30 neat, professional-looking and free templates that are optimized for mobile/tablet viewing from the start.
 When your site is ready, you can switch the template without losing any of your content.
 For advanced users, there’s an HTML/CSS template editor.

 Squarespace.
 Squarespace themes look modern and created with passion.
 These are some of the best templates compared with the competition.
 Squarespace templates are also switchable and fully responsive.

 Most templates have a unique design for mobile device.
 It translates the template’s interactive features into a more mobile-friendly interface that uses readable fonts and collapsible menus, among other solutions that cater to touch gestures.

 This design (called ‘mobile style’) is enabled by default, but you can disable it on most templates if you want.
 To preview how your site looks on phones and tablets, try the Device view option in the control panel.